Continued from here. The Unusual Warning.**

 I kept checking my facts and logic in all that, of course.
 Checking your 6 should be the rule in every sphere.
 Part of that is ‘wtf’ is going on around you.
 I pay attention, and I think I see patterns in events, everyone does.
 The problem is, psychologists have many demonstrations of how the mind sees patterns in random data, one of my first accolytes commented on the phenomena.
 Also, of course, some of the patterns in the data are real things and someone attempting to hide them, make them seem senseless.

 Strategically, evolution is always on your side, if you let it help.
-Letting evolution help means having very strict priorities, nothing else can matter, you must resist caring.
+Letting evolution help means having very strict priorities, nothing else can matter, you must resist caring for anything but the goal and the means.
 So I didn’t care about the route, I just wanted to aim social evolution in a direction that took us away from centralization and simultaneously optimized for me, my genes, my family, my community, the essence of my culture.
 Those are my priorities, precisely what all of the revolutionaries and conquerors in history claimed also.
 Giving my fellow humans credit or not, we world builders did not have a good record.
 I would have to watch myself carefully to be sure there could be no misunderstandings.
 It would be easy to give myself too much credit for intending nothing but good, their own good.
+And that the methods necessitated by “don’t arouse opposition” made my goals superior to other’s goals.
 Really.

 Cynical depression is one of the common sequelae of recursivitis.

 I thought this mental state was a particularly enticing version of insanity, as I could believe I understood reality better when in its grip.
-However, as must any sufferer who expects to return to normal society, to converse with respectable citizens and exchange information and value with them, I eventually returned to the conventionally conventional frame of everything called sanity.
+However, as must any sufferer who expects to interact with normal society, to converse with respectable citizens and exchange information and value with them, I eventually returned to the conventionally conventional frame of everything called sanity.

 I had to face up to the reality that I was inside the experiment.
 At the lowest points in the cynical depression, the Pan-Galactic problem came to mind.
 It would be so embarrassing to find we had been funded without knowing it by Soros and the CIA for their nefarious reasons.